 - 1. Dissolve the contents of each of the media packets in deionized water as directed on the individual packets. - 2.
-Add 4mL of glycerol to the Turbo BrothTM and Power BrothTM solutions. - 3.
-Dispense desired volume into appropriate bottles or flasks.
-(We recommend 2 x 500mL glass bottles.) - 4.
-Autoclave at 121°C for 20 min.
-The autoclaved media without antibiotics are stable for 6 months at 4°C. - 5.
-Dissolve the contents of the Glucose Nutrient Mix in 100mL deionized water and filter sterilize using a 0.2μm filter. - Add 50mL of the sterile Glucose Nutrient Mix to 1 liter of Hyper BrothTM and 20mL to 1 liter of Glucose M9Y using aseptic technique. - 7.
+Add 4mL of glycerol to the Turbo-based broths and the Power-based broth solutions. - 3.
+Filter sterilize using a 0.2 μm filter, dispense into appropriate bottles or flasks (e.g. 2 x 500mL PETG bottles) and store at 4°C. (Media may be sterilized by autoclaving.) - 4.
+The sterile media without antibiotics are stable for 6 months at 4°C. - 5.
+Dissolve the contents of the Glucose Nutrient Mix in 100mL deionized water and filter sterilize using a 0.2μm filter. - 6.
+Add 50mL of the sterile Glucose Nutrient Mix to 1 liter of Hyper BrothTM and 20mL to 1 liter of Glucose M9Y using aseptic technique. - 7.
 Add sterile antibiotics as needed.